emoreno619/first_angular/5-built-in-directives.md

 Questions

 * Why use `ng-src` and `ng-href`?

+Using Angular markup like {{hash}} in an href attribute will make the link go to the wrong URL if the user clicks it before Angular has a chance to replace the {{hash}} markup with its value.
+Until Angular replaces the markup the link will be broken and will most likely return a 404 error.
+The ngHref directive solves this problem.

 * What are directives?

+Directives are how Angular extends html and provides additional logic and functionality.
+Examples of directives include ng-repeat which works like a loop and ng-show and ng-hide which take conditional expressions.
+Furthermore, directives can be customized for additional functionality.

 * Does ng-class require an object to be passed in?

+No, not exactly.
+It does take an object.
+It also can take a string or array that contains either a string or object representing class names.

 * What order does an ng-repeat display items in?

+Ng-repeat follows the order returned by the browser when it executes for..in on keys in an object.
+This order is generally the order in which the keys were defined, but can differ, most notably when keys are deleted or reinstated.

 * How does ng-repeat handle duplicate data?

+Ng-repeat does not allow duplicates in arrays because duplicates cause problems with one-to-one mapping of items with their DOM elements.
+This behavior can be overwritten by specifying to track by index rather than the value at that index.